gregnordin/notes_to_self/fenicsx/notes-FEniCSx-dolfinx.md

 #### Conclusion

-Blow away my Intel conda installation and start fresh with a new minconda set up, or do mamba.
+**Delete my Intel conda installation and start fresh with a new minconda set up, or do mamba.**

 #### Terminal session